Originally published on Bella Naija by yours truly – 18.01.2016

 Man is the only animal for whom being alive is not enough.
 It’s our nature to want better for ourselves and become more than we are.
 The irony is, even with this yearning, few of us act on getting the future we want.
 Pause and reflect on your actions this week.
 Did you work towards your dream future or spend each day doing mundane things like eating, sleeping, and hanging on Twitter?
 I’ll be as bold to say that it should be a sin to dream without acting, or be dissatisfied without trying something different.
 It’s like giving up on happiness without a fight.
 But don’t quote me on this.
 Most times, I do just as bad as everyone else.

 To motivate myself when I feel stuck, I think of life like a video game with different levels.
 I constantly remind myself that the goal of the game (and of life) is to get to the ultimate level, win the high score and trophies.
 I remind myself to stay focused on that because the moment I miss a beat, a dragon slays me and I have to start all over.
-Learning new ways to attack the dragons is necessary because what got me to level 2 will not get me to level 3.
+Learning new ways to attack the dragons is necessary because what got me to level 2 will not get me to level 3, just like in video games.

 Break your problems into tiny pieces you can handle